-While no one has a crystal ball, the development of a Strategic Technology Plan allows organizations to make careful and prudent plans for the impact of technology on their operations.
+While no one has a crystal ball, the development of a strategic technology plan allows organizations to make careful and prudent plans for the impact and effectiveness of technology on their operations.

 In order to maximize the time and money invested in technology and minimize dead-ends and stranded technology investments, specific technology decisions should be made as part of a multi-year technology plan.
 Technology projects should be planned and prioritized to make sure that projects fit in with the longer term strategic plan, build on one another, and obtain the best return on your technology investments.